 You can learn how to ask a question of your own below.
 And if you would like a personalized report detailing your optimal Social Security claiming strategy, click here.
 Check it out: It could result in receiving thousands of dollars more in benefits over your lifetime!

-This week, we have something a little different: A look at how the government’s poor choice of words could cost you a ton of Social Security income.
+This week, we have something a little different from the usual reader question: A look at how the government’s poor choice of words could cost you a ton of Social Security income.